Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte II - La Ville d'Ombre/Arc F - Lady Wachter's Wish.md

 <span class="citation"><em>This scene takes place in Chapter 5: Area N2.</em></span>

-If the players defied Baron Vallakovich or otherwise intervened in Willemina’s favor on their first morning in Vallaki, if they or Ireena visited the camp of the Barovian refugees at any point while in Vallaki, or if the players shared their dislike of Baron Vallakovich with Nikolai or Karl Wachter at the Blue Water Inn, [[Non-Player Characters#Urwin Martikov|Urwin Martikov]] delivers them an envelope upon their return to the Blue Water Inn that same night.
+If the players defied Baron Vallakovich or otherwise intervened in Willemina’s favor on their first morning in Vallaki, if they or Ireena visited the camp of the Barovian refugees at any point while in Vallaki, or if the players shared their dislike of Baron Vallakovich with Nikolai or Karl Wachter at the Blue Water Inn, [[Personnages Non-Joueurs#Urwin Martikov|Urwin Martikov]] delivers them an envelope upon their return to the Blue Water Inn that same night.

 The envelope is addressed to whichever player first introduced themselves to Nikolai and Karl Wachter on the night of their first arrival or, if the players did not interact with Nikolai and Karl in the taproom, whichever player first identified themselves to the guards at Vallaki’s gates that same day.